-A hydrogen ion is the nucleus of a hydrogen atom that has been separated from its electron.
-A proton is a particle with a unit positive electric charge that makes up the hydrogen nucleus.
-As a result, the isolated hydrogen ion, denoted by the symbol H+, is commonly used to describe a proton.
-So the above-given definition helps to understand what is H+ ion and hydrogen ion formula.
+A hydrogen ion is the nucleus of a hydrogen atom that has been isolated from its electron.
+A proton is a molecule with a unit of positive electric energy that makes the hydrogen nucleus.
+Therefore, the disconnected hydrogen ion, signified by the image H+, is usually used to depict a proton.
+So the above-given definition assists with getting what is H+ ion and hydrogen ion Formula.

 In fact, the pH of water is determined by the balance of hydrogen and hydroxide ions.

 The solution is acidic when the hydrogen ions outnumber the hydroxide ions.
 If the situation is reversed, the solution is alkaline.
 For any solution, the following relationship between the densities of hydrogen ions (H+) and hydroxide ions (OH-) is observed if the temperature does not change: [H+][OH-]=Kw=10-14(=fixed) at 25oC